 Four 50 watt speakers: 200 watts (4 ohms each)

 Total: 400 watts

-In this case, to balance the load right, you need half the wattage on each channel wand ideally balance the impedance as well.
-This means you need 200 watts on each channel and a 8-ohm speaker on each channel since you have two.
+In this case, to balance the load right, you need half the wattage on each channel and ideally balance the impedance as well.
+This means you need 200 watts on each channel and an 8-ohm speaker on each channel since you have two.

 Here we go:

 - Connect 1 speaker of 100 watts and 2 speakers of 50 watts (100 watts) to one channel of the amp.
-This is for a total of 200 watts and you have a 8 ohm and 2 4 ohm speakers connected.
+This is for a total of 200 watts and you have an 8-ohm and 2 4-ohm speakers connected.

 - Connect the remaining speakers on the second channel.
 This will balance the system.

 - Test the sound system (if all the speakers are fully functional and balanced, you get a balanced sound quality)